Micro Bully Stud Service • Structure-First Breeding • 2025–2026

 | Height | 13"–17" (recognized Pocket range) | Under 13" |

-| Structure Focus | Balance, angulation, mass | Extreme compactness + bone (must remain functional) |
+| Structure focus | Balance, angulation, mass | Extreme compactness + bone (must remain functional) |

-| Common Issues (poor breeding) | Hock issues, sway back | Straight stifle, breathing issues, weak rears |
+| Common issues (poor breeding) | Hock issues, sway back | Straight stifle, breathing issues, weak rear |

 | Registries | ABKC, UKC | ABKC (some), niche registries |

-| Venomline Focus | Structure + bone | Compact, clean, functional (no shortcuts) |
+| Venomline goal | Structure + bone + type | Compact, clean, functional (no shortcuts) |

 Why the Micro Bully Scene Is a Mess in 2025